vonpo/chat-application/README.md

 ### Setup backend endpoint
 `https://github.com/vonpo/chat-application-backend`

+## Testing
+Tested on:
+- Edge
+- Chrome (Windows/Ubuntu/Android)
+- Firefox (Windows/Ubuntu)

+Not tested on Apple devices. (don't have one)

 ## What has been done?
 - [x] You have to use React as your framework;
 - [x] You have to use CSS preprocessors;